Set up OAuth

 - [Vercel OAuth setup](https://vercel.com/docs/sign-in-with-vercel/manage-from-dashboard#create-an-app)

-Your app will automatically use your configured credentials
+Neon Auth will use your configured credentials for that branch.

 ## Google OAuth branding